-- The principal threats, if any, to objectivity and independence identified by EY including consideration of all relationships between you, your affiliates and directors and us; - The safeguards adopted and the reasons why they are considered to be effective, including any Engagement Quality Review; - The overall assessment of threats and safeguards; - Information about the general policies and process within EY to maintain objectivity and independence. - A written disclosure of relationships (including the provision of non-audit services) that bear on our objectivity and independence, the threats to our independence that these create, any safeguards that we have put in place and why they address such threats, together with any other information necessary to enable our objectivity and independence to be assessed; - ► Details of non-audit services provided and the fees charged in relation thereto; - Written confirmation that we are independent; - Details of any inconsistencies between APB Ethical Standards, the PSAA Terms of Appointment and your policy for the supply of non-audit services by EY and any apparent breach of that policy; and - An opportunity to discuss auditor independence issues.
+- Any principal threats to objectivity and independence identified by EY including consideration of all relationships between the Council, its affiliates and directors and us; - The safeguards adopted and the reasons why they are considered to be effective, including any Engagement Quality Review; - ▶ The overall assessment of threats and safeguards; - Information about EY's general policies and processes to maintain objectivity and independence. - A written disclosure of relationships (including the provision of non-audit services) that bear on our objectivity and independence, the threats to our independence that these create, any safeguards we have and why they address such threats, together with any other information necessary to enable our objectivity and independence to be assessed; - Details of non-audit services provided and the fees charged for them; - Written confirmation that we are independent; - Details of any inconsistencies between APB Ethical Standards, the PSAA Terms of Appointment and your policy for the supply of non-audit services by EY and any apparent breach of that policy; and - An opportunity to discuss auditor independence issues.

-During the course of the audit we must also communicate with you whenever any significant judgements are made about threats to objectivity and independence and the appropriateness of our safeguards, for example when accepting an engagement to provide non-audit services.
+During the course of the audit we must also communicate whenever any significant judgements are made about threats to objectivity and independence and the appropriateness of our safeguards, for example when accepting an engagement to provide non-audit services.